Delivery drivers use light vans, cars, utilities, motorcycles, scooters or bicycles to pick up and deliver goods, usually over short distances.

 - drive the vehicle into position for loading or unloading

-- assist with loading or unloading to make sure goods are correctly stowed
+- assist with loading or unloading to ensure goods are correctly stowed

 - check loading documents